 That crazy-looking Web site offering a download of a movie still in the theatre could be providing more than illegal viewing.
 Viruses and malware could be hidden in the files.
 What are some other signs that a site might not be legit?

-Streaming movies are a convenient way to catch a flick, but some of those online sites can be iffy.
-We'll show you how to tell a legal one from a sketchy one in this article.
+Streaming movies are a convenient way to catch a flick, but some of those online sites can be iffy, particularly if they offer free movies.
+We'll show you how to tell a legal site from a sketchy one.

 If you want to download videos off the Internet, you may want to know how to use peer-to-peer video sharing.
 Learn how to use peer-to-peer video sharing in this article.